tezas/MyNotes/2026/June/Study/OfficeDiary.md

 2. I didn't have the strong justification and evidence for one of the requirements which brought multiple questions on requirement.
 3. T shirt size estimates must be there, if timeline is a driving factor.
 Even in ambiguity, the timeline estimates help to evaluate between long term and short term solution.
 4. Risk analysis for proposed solution when timeline is in question.
 [What if timeline is missed?]

+## Operational Excellence

+1. Minibrain was taking higher time during training and classification after a new python library version was pushed in pipeline.
+Changed the code in pipeline to optimise the way its being compiled through the java code.
+[TODO: Check this as a story].